Lumexralph/blockchain-study/smart-contracts-ethereum/README.md

 Contracts are destroyed by a special EVM opcode called SELFDESTRUCT. n Solidity, this opcode is exposed as a high-level built-in function called selfdestruct, which takes one argument: the address to receive any ether balance remaining in the contract account.
 Note that you must explicitly add this command to your contract if you want it to be deletable—this is the only way a contract can be deleted, and it is not present by default.
 In this way, users of a contract who might rely on a contract being there forever can be certain that a contract can’t be deleted if it doesn’t contain a SELFDESTRUCT opcode.

+When a contract terminates with an error, all the state changes (changes to variables, balances, etc.) are reverted, all the way up the chain of contract calls if more than one contract was called.
+This ensures that transactions are atomic, meaning they either complete successfully or have no effect on state and are reverted entirely.

 ### The Ethereum Contract ABI

 In computer software, an application binary interface is an interface between two program modules; often, between the operating system and user programs.
 An ABI defines how data structures and functions are accessed in machine code.